Spaceswap Price Hits $0.27 on Top Exchanges (MILK2)

-Spaceswap (CURRENCY:MILK2) traded 6.3% lower against the US dollar during the 1-day period ending at 0:00 AM Eastern on July 1st.
+Spaceswap (CURRENCY:MILK2) traded 6.3% lower against the US dollar during the 1-day period ending at 11:00 AM Eastern on July 5th.
+One Spaceswap coin can currently be purchased for about $0.27 or 0.00000424 BTC on popular exchanges.
 Spaceswap has a market cap of $1.58 million and approximately $49,013.00 worth of Spaceswap was traded on exchanges in the last day.
-One Spaceswap coin can now be purchased for approximately $0.27 or 0.00000424 BTC on exchanges.
-During the last week, Spaceswap has traded 12% lower against the US dollar.
+Over the last seven days, Spaceswap has traded down 12% against the US dollar.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.